 Essential Practice Examples This practice aligns with Instructional Practice Guide (IPG) Core Action 1: Focus each lesson on a high- quality text (or multiple texts).
 Deap Seminar Examples LEAP seminars unpack the complexity of the Common Core State Standards by focusing on their specific strands (Reading, Writing, Speaking and Listening, and Language).
-For example, ELA content: Features reading, writing, and speaking about literary or informational text(s) of appropriate complexity and that build content knowledge Focuses on key attributes of a writing genre (i.e., opinion/argument, informative/explanatory, or narrative writing) K-5 LEAP seminars feature the following core instructional practices: Plan questions and prompts for small group literacy that reflect the rigor defined in the Common Core State Standards Plan text dependent questions and prompts designed to increase student understanding of the inferential meaning of a text Leverage the read aloud to model fluency and build content knowledge For example, grade 1-2 ELA content: Provides opportunities for students to practice emerging phonics skills with text Features shared reading, writing, speaking, and research opportunities Addresses foundational skills and connects acquisition of these skills to making meaning from text Grade 6-12 LEAP seminars feature the following core instructional practices: Use curricular texts to support students in selecting the most relevant evidence to develop the topic Design and implement lessons that develop students' ability to develop clear and coherent writing in which development, organization, and style are appropriate to task, purposes, and audiences Cohesively embed grammar instruction to ensure students demonstrate command of standard English in both speaking and writing For example, grade 3-12 ELA content: Provides opportunities for students to cite specific textual evidence when writing or speaking to draw conclusions from text Includes research projects based on focused, text-relevant questions
+For example, ELA content: Features reading, writing, and speaking about literary or informational text(s) of appropriate complexity and that build content knowledge Focuses on key attributes of a writing genre (i.e., opinion/argument, informative/explanatory, or narrative writing) Plan questions and pror Common Core State Sta Plan text dependent que inferential meaning of a estions and prompts designed to increase student understanding of the For example, grade 1-2 ELA content: Provides opportunities for students to practice emerging phonics skills with text Features shared reading, writing, speaking, and research opportunities Addresses foundational skills and connects acquisition of these skills to making meaning from text Use curricular texts to s topic Design and implement I writing in which develop audiences Cohesively embed gram feature the following core instructional practices: upport students in selecting the most relevant evidence to develop the essons that develop students' ability to develop clear and coherent oment, organization, and style are appropriate to task, purposes, and mar instruction to ensure students demonstrate command of standard For example, grade 3-12 ELA content: Provides opportunities for students to cite specific textual evidence when writing or speaking to draw conclusions from text Includes research projects based on focused, text-relevant questions English in both speakin g and writing